 - Three operation modes.

-- Motion sensor is very sensitive.
+- The motion sensor is very sensitive.

-If you trust the experience of other buyers before you, know that these lights come with really high recommendations from people who used them and are very happy with what they have to offer.
+Pro-Tip: If you trust the experience of other buyers before you, know that these lights come with really high recommendations from people who used them and are very happy with what they have to offer.

 BAXIA TECHNOLOGY BX-SL-101 Solar Lights